 Spring elections for parent or guardian members shall be scheduled by the principal on a date or dates such that the election is completed before the last week of school.
+For spring elections, the school community council shall attempt to notify the parents of incoming students of the opportunity to run for the council and shall provide those parents with the opportunity to vote in the election.

-Fall elections for parent or guardian members shall be scheduled by the principal on a date or dates such that the election is completed before October 15.
+Fall elections for parent or guardian members shall be scheduled by the principal on a date or dates near the beginning of the school year.